 After three months, I was able to start low impact exercising again.
 I had gained 15lbs, felt very weak, soft, and mushy.
 Even though I was not “killing” myself at the gym, I was happy again!
 I was me!
-I started doing Slim in 6®, Power 90®, Brazil Butt Lift, and many other low impact exercise DVDs in my basement.
-In addition, I added an all-natural, 70-ingredient protein shake called Shakeology® to my diet and weight loss plan.
+I started doing 21 Day Fix, Brazil Butt Lift and the entire Team Beachbody On Demand Fitness Library.
+In addition, I added an all-natural, 72-ingredient all natural protein shake called Shakeology® to my diet and weight loss plan.
 I was a renewed, happy, positive woman with more energy and optimism then I’d had in a long time.

 I recognize that I have been given this experience to teach others how to better cope.
 Injury often brings on a wide range of emotions from frustration to depression.
 I knew it was time to change my thinking.
 Firstly, your weight does not define you!
 Secondly, your body fat does not define you.
 The self-worth that I feel is the result of doing for others, helping.
 Even if tomorrow I lost my physical health permanently, my life’s purpose has become to help others to live full lives!
 I try to allow people to see what they are capable of doing to improve their self-worth, and the confidence that emerges when you do that for yourself and help others in the process.
 Winning is a habit.
 So develop a new plan.
 Define yourself by what you do for others, and not by the number on the scale and I promise your major setback will become minor and happiness will be yours to have.

 I am a Star Diamond Coach and the founder and creator of the Star Diamond Dynasty!
 My organization is part of the largest, most successful team of coaches in the entire network.
 We are the Elite Platinum Presenter Team for Beachbody in North America and Canada!